johnston9/MS3-Shot-Caller/README.md

 It also gave me a note about the sidenav icon not having a name or label but this is also an intentional style choice and one that is common practice.

-These two notes were for every page on the site and accounted solely for the "89" score that was given for "Accessibility" on this and all other pages.
+These two notes were for every page on the site and accounted solely for the "93" and sometimes "88" scores that was given for "Accessibility" on this and all other pages apart from Add Message.
 I will include images here that will cover this for all pages.

 <p align="center"><strong>Header red text note</strong></p>